Important Considerations for Low Energy Bluetooth Design

 In some cases, you may need to design the antenna of the Bluetooth LE on the PCB.
 While you do not need to be an RF expert, you should design the antenna accordingly as suggested by the manufacturer.
 Alternatively, you could resort to a chip antenna if you have limited space on your PCB.

 A bypass capacitor helps stabilize the power supply.

 By using PCB design software with access to a comprehensive component and unlimited design content, you can seamlessly integrate Bluetooth LE in your next design.
 With a streamlined workflow and design history compatibility, Altium’s CircuitStudio® can help you get ahead of the curve and develop designs that maximize battery life and minimize overall cost.

 Need some help with your Bluetooth LE design?
-Talk to an expert at Altium.
+Talk to an expert at Altium Designer.